 Swelling of the normal fat tissue in the eye socket can push the eye forward creating variable prominence or protrusion of one or both eyes (proptosis).
 Proptosis can stretch and/or compress the optic nerve potentially causing blurred vision, impaired color vision and permanent vision loss.
 The swelling may also involve the muscles around the eyeball resulting in decreased ability to freely move the eye/eyes in various directions.
 This can cause eye fatigue, eye soreness and most notably double vision (diplopia).

 If a thyroid disorder is suspected, appropriate evaluation and treatment are indicated.
 The first priority is to restore the euthyroid condition.
-Eye condition should be evaluated and treated simultaneously with the thyroid gland treatment.
-Sometimes the eye problems continue to progress even after the thyroid abnormality is returned to normal.
+Eye conditions should be evaluated and treated simultaneously with the thyroid gland treatment.
+Sometimes the eye problems continue to progress even after the thyroid abnormality returns to normal.
 Eye problems should be evaluated and treated by an ophthalmologist.

-- Inactive, stable, fibrotic phase: which include proptosis, strabismus (causing double vision), and eyelid retraction.
+- Inactive, stable, fibrotic phase: This phase includes proptosis, strabismus (causing double vision), and eyelid retraction.
 Orbital decompression surgery is sometimes performed to address disfiguring proptosis, even if vision is not compromised.
 Because decompression surgery can alter/create strabismus and/or change eyelid position, it is preferable to perform decompression surgery before strabismus or eyelid surgery.
 Stable diplopia can be improved with prism spectacles (small misalignment) and/or surgery if the strabismus misalignment is larger.
 Strabismus surgery involves repositioning fibrotic eye muscle(s) to better align the eyes.
 Eyelid retraction can be improved with surgery that relaxes eyelid muscles and/or inserts spacer material to reposition the eyelid.
 Eyelid surgery is best performed after decompression and/or strabismus surgery.